meerrec/random-notes/blog/en/what-matters-most-to-a-software-engineer.md

 - sublime

-Write your own plugin for those common task
+Write your own plugin for or find a plugin online for those common tasks.

 #### Poor